Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for Binary Trees

-We use the proof of Lemma \ref{lemma3} to initialize a large enough array that can fit the contractions that we need to remember while traversing $\mathit{MCD}(T_{1})$.
+We now describe how to make the algorithm scale to external memory.
+The tree $T_{1}$ is stored in an array of size $2n-1$ by following a preorder layout, i.e., if a node $w$ of $T_{1}$ is stored in position $p$, the left child of~$w$ is stored in position~$p+1$ and if $x$ is the size of the left subtree of~$w$, the right child of~$w$ is stored in position $p + x + 1$.
+The components of $T_{1}$ are connected parts of~$T_{1}$, so they can be identified in $T_{1}$ without having to make a unique copy for each one of them.
+For $T_{2}$ and its contractions, we use the proof of Lemma~\ref{lemma3} to initialize a large enough array that can fit~$T_{2}$ and every contraction of $T_{2}$ that we need to remember while traversing $\mathit{MCD}(T_{1})$.
 This array is used as a stack that we use to push and pop the contractions of $T_{2}$.
-Each contraction of $T_{2}$ is stored in memory using a post order layout, i.e. if a node $v$ is stored in position $p$ and $y$ is the size of the right subtree of $v$, the left child of $v$ is stored in position $v-y-1$ and the right child of $v$ is stored in position $v-1$.
-By using a stack, counting and contracting $T_{2}(u)$ requires $\mathrm{O}(|T_{2}(u)|/B)$ I/Os, so the total number of I/Os spent processing $T_{2}$ becomes $\mathrm{O}(\frac{n}{B}\log_{2} \frac{n}{M})$ as well.
+The tree $T_{2}$ and its contractions are stored in memory following a post order layout, i.e., if a node $w$ is stored in position $p$ and $y$ is the size of the right subtree of $w$, the left child of $w$ is stored in position~$p-y-1$ and the right child of~$w$ is stored in position $p-1$.